 FREE - Register to access one 3D Animation Video and Interactive Test from each of the

-This course is approved by the Royal Society of Biology with 3 CPD credits
+3 CPD credits.
+This subject is approved by the Royal Society of Biology.

 Chemotherapy used in cancer treatment can stop or slow the growth of tumors.
 In Subject 10, you will learn about the cellular and molecular implications of Chemotherapy treatments to understand their mechanisms of action on genetic material, such as DNA Repair Mechanisms and Nucleotide Synthesis, and on the proteins that interact with them, such as Microtubule in Mitosis and Topoisomerases in DNA Replication.

 What will you learn?

 With this course you

 Active pharmaceutical ingredients (APIs), such as Alkylating agents and platinum derivatives, which interfere with DNA processes.

 Reset deadlines in accordance to your schedule.
 You will have 12 months to do the